secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/on24/index.html.md

 ### Connecting On24 Web Events to Marketo Programs

+##### Webcasts

 After completing the creation of an On24 web event, the next step is to connect the webinar to Marketo.
-1. From the previous event set up, please be sure to have the `Event ID` and `Audience URL` handy.
+1. From the previous event set up, please be sure to have the `Event ID`, `Audience URL` and `key` handy.
+The `key` is a several character long alphanumeric snippet and can be found at the end of the Audience URL as seen [here](https://on24support.force.com/Support/servlet/rtaImage?eid=ka04U000000x7I2&feoid=00N4U000008YrFJ&refid=0EM4U0000029XDA).
 1. Navigate to the Marketo template folder `Templates - On24`.
 Located in this folder are program templates Designed with triggers to work with On24's Marketo cusom object.
 Make a copy of the needed program type template in the appropriate folder.
 1. Next step will be to connect the Marketo program to the On24 webcast.
 In the Smart Campaigns folder of the newly cloned program, add the On24 `Event ID` to the following smart campaigns on the `ON24 Attendee is Updated` trigger filter:
     1. 04 On24 Processing - Attended